jschmuec/tuple-engine/README.md

 Unfortunately, I can't work only on pure functions because I want to be able to aggregate.

 ## Performance
-It's fairly obvious that this might not be the optimal implementation but if they check for domain is reasonabily fast there is really no reason why this would be slower than a manually programmed feeding pipeline.
+It's fairly obvious that this might not be the optimal implementation but if they check for domain is reasonably fast there is really no reason why this would be slower than a manually programmed feeding pipeline.

 ## Prove of Concept
 I'm currently writing a Trade Management System using this framework.
-Let's see if that works and how it can cope with the challenges arising from this kind of environtment.
+Let's see if that works and how it can cope with the challenges arising from this kind of environment.
 The project is called TBT for Tuple Based Trade management system.

 ## Examples
 Can be found in the tests: